National Quality Framework (NQF)

-Network is leading the way in providing FREE resources and support to services to assist them to transition to the National Quality Framework (NQF).
+Network is the leading organisation providing dedicated, OOSH-specific resources and support to services to assist OOSH services to adhere to the National Quality Framework (NQF).

 The NSW Regulatory Authority

-The NSW Department of Education and Care is responsible for administering the National Quality Framework.
+The NSW Department of Education, specifically the ECECD division, is responsible for administering the National Quality Framework.
 Click here to learn more about this department and their role

 Services can contact the regulatory authority to discuss any issues relating to the implementation of the regulations.